CrowdShelf/server/README.md

 **Data response: ***
     {
         username: String,
+        booksOwned: Array[Book],
-        books: Array[Book],
+        booksRented: Array[Book],
         crowds: Array{Crowd]
     }

-The `Book` and `Crowd` are as given in the data models above, and are the Crowds that the user is a part of, and the book he owns.
+The `Book` and `Crowd` are as given in the data models above.
+The Crowds are those that the user is a part of.

 **Errors **
 HTTP Code | Comment